 - Reduced waste and costs: If you have date-restricted or perishable stock, WMS software can identify which items need to be picked first, or which might need a sales push, to minimise waste.
 It can also help you determine the most effective use of warehouse space, from inventory placement to optimal travel paths.
 Some systems offer advanced simulations to create floor plans and place pallets, shelves, and equipment in the best locations to run at peak efficiency and save time and money.

 - Real-time inventory visibility: Using barcoding, RFID tagging, sensors, or other location tracking methods, a WMS system gives you real-time insight into your inventory as it moves into your warehouse, around it, and on to the next location.
 With this visibility, you can create more accurate demand forecasts, run a just-in-time inventory strategy, and improve traceability – which is especially important in the event of a recall.

-- Improved labor management: A WMS can help you forecast labor needs, create schedules, optimize travel time within a warehouse, and assign the right task to the right employee based on skill level, proximity, and other factors.
-A good WMS system can also assist in boosting employee morale by creating a more relaxed, organized, and safe environment where workers feel their time is valued and being used wisely.
+- Improved labour management: A WMS can help you forecast labour needs, create schedules, optimise travel time within a warehouse, and assign the right task to the right employee based on skill level, proximity, and other factors.
+A good WMS system can also assist in boosting employee morale by creating a more relaxed, organised, and safe environment where workers feel their time is valued and being used wisely.

 What does a WMS system do?

 Any activities flowing into and out of the warehouse, and those that ripple out to the extended supply chain, can be improved with a good WMS – from receiving and storage to picking, packing, and shipping.
 The core features of a warehouse management system support these activities in the following ways.